 Appointments for assessment and treatment can be arranged by professional referral (i.e., from a family doctor, a psychiatrist, a lawyer, a rehabilitation consultant, etc.).
-Referrals are not required, however, and patients may contact the Centre's intake co-ordinator, Ms. Elaine Pulford (905-338-1397 ext.
-0) to arrange for an initial appointment.
-Questions or inquiries may be sent via email to firstname.lastname@example.org.
+Referrals are not required, however, and patients may contact one of the Centre’s intake co-ordinators—Sarah Beresh or Tracey McIntosh (905-338-1397 ext.
+0)—to arrange for an initial appointment.
+Questions or inquiries may be sent via email to email@example.com.

 Clinical services at the Oakville Centre for Cognitive Therapy are not covered by OHIP.
 Fees are charged on an hourly basis in accordance with guidelines set by the Ontario Psychological Association.
 Patients with extended health care benefits typically receive full or partial reimbursement for services rendered by registered psychologists.
 Patients with work-related difficulties may be eligible for coverage through the Workplace Safety and Insurance Board (WSIB).
 Individuals receiving long-term disability benefits may also qualify for insurance coverage.